vtexdocs/help-center-content/docs/faq/en/why-was-my-order-cancelled-in-vtex-and-not-in-the-marketplace.md

 ---
-title: Why was my order cancelled in VTEX, and not in the marketplace?
+title: 'Why was my order cancelled in VTEX, and not in the marketplace?'
 id: frequentlyAskedQuestions_678
 status: PUBLISHED
 createdAt: 2017-04-27T22:30:17.232Z